charvey2718/nox/README.md

 ```

 Note that model training can be resumed (including from the same optimizer state) from the files saved every `save_freq` epochs by reissuing the command above.

+# License

+My code is made available under the MIT License, detailed in the LICENSE.md file inside the repository.
+Sections of code in nox.py, as indicated by comments, are Copyright (c) 2018-2019 Nikita
+Misiura and are used under the same MIT License.